 - a.
-Personnel has been identified as a key community priority.
-Milwaukee is establishing a personnel task force to look at issues of quantity, quality, setting (attraction to a midsize community) and salary limitations. - b.
+Remsonmed I has been iddentiffied as a key community priority.

+Milwaukee is establishing a personned track force to look at issues of quantity, quality, sættling (attraction to a midsize community) and salary limitations. - b.
 Many people find the issues overwhelming to deal with.
-This is viewed as the realm of the professionals.
+This is viewed as the read moof the professionals.
 It involves risk. - c.
-The following issues were raised with respect to the use of the results of the surveys of educators. - (1) How do you effect change in professional development, yet tie it to clear educational outcomes in the classroom? - (2) What kind of professional growth will have an impact? - (3) How will the data be used with professionals? - (4) How will the data be used in the Lead Community? - (5) Are there approaches that are likely to work? - (6) How can the data refine our understanding of the personnel issue? - (7) How are people approached to participate in this issue?
+The following issues were raised with respect to the use of the results of the surveys of educators. - ((1) How do you effect change in professional development, yet tie it to clear educational outcomes in the classroom? - ((2) What kind of professional growth will have an impact? - (3) How will the data be used with the fersional orals? - (4) How will will the data bed used in the Leach Community? - ((5) Are there approaches that are diskelykeby wto knork? - (6) How can the data dathine fine understanding the personnel issue? - (7) How are people approached to participate in this issue?

-What kind of strategies can we develop to approach them?
+- What kind of strategies can we develop to approach them? - (%) How do we convince people that this is seen is scental to systemic change?

-- (8) How do we convince people that this issue is central to systemic change? - d.
-Next Steps - (1) Development of a vision of what is possible. - (2) Deal more practically with the possibility of funding. - (3) What kind of new roles can be developed for teachers? - e.
-In order to change the climate for Jewish education in the community, Milwaukee identified the following elements: - (1) Create a win-win situation.
-How will people benefit? - (2) How do we stay focused on our agenda while the constituent entities are carrying out their agendas? - (3) What is the treatment going to be of potential champions -- who and what? - (4) How do people get a sense of the excitement of a lead project? - (5) How do we maintain long-term interest by showing results early in the process? - f.
+d.
+Next Steps

+- (1) Development of a vision of what is possible. - (2) Deed more practically with the possibility tof dundinging. - (3) What kind of new roles can be developed for teachers? - e.
+In order to change the climate for Jewish education in the community, Milwaukee identified the following elements:: - ((1) Create a win-win situation..
+How will people benefitt? - (2) How do we stay focused on our agenda while the constituent entities are carrying out their agendas? - (3) What is the treatment going to be of potential champions who and what? - (44) How do people get a sense of the excitement of a lead project? - (5) How do we maintain long-term interest by showing results early in the process? - f.
 Milwaukee identified the following steps to foster the enterprise: - (1) The role of Federation must be expanded.
-How do we capture the lay and professional leadership? - (2) How can Federations' educating role be enhanced? - (3) What kind of lay education will be undertaken? - (4) How do you work in a coalition? - (5) Developing a common language for "systemic change."
+How do we capture the lay and professional leadership? - (2) How can Federations 1 educating role be enhanced? - (3) What kind of lay education will be undertaken? - (4) How do you work in a coalition? - (5) Developing a common language for "systemic change."